Kellie Ell- happy.JPG

 In addition to covering business news, Kellie is interested in stories on health and wellness, gender equality and South Korea — her second home.
 (She promised her grandmother she would one day write a book about her time on the peninsula.)

-When not pursuing journalism, Kellie can be found riding her bicycle, traveling or making her way through a mountain of library books.
+When not pursuing journalism, Kellie can be found riding her bicycle, training for her next marathon or making her way through a mountain of library books.